Prompt Tuning Decision Transformers with Structured and Scalable Bandits: Experiments

-To investigate this question empirically, we compare the inference-time performance of a standard PDT model trained to convergence, sampling demonstrations randomly from $\mathcal{P}_i$, with the same model enhanced by our bandit-based prompt selection method.
-We conduct 250 online rollouts on the training tasks with the largest radius, both with and without prompt tuning and report the mean performance from the final 50 rollouts, averaged over three seeds.
-Results for the \texttt{Sparse 2D point} environment are presented in Table~\ref{tab:2d-tuning-results}.
+\textbf{Does the proposed method reliably improve the performance of a frozen PDT backbone?} We investigate this question empirically on three MuJoCo environments, where we compare the inference-time performance of a standard PDT, that samples prompts randomly from $\mathcal{P}_i$, to a PDT enhanced by our bandit-based prompt-tuning method.
+Each method is evaluated over 250 online rollouts on in-distribution training tasks, and we report the mean return from the final 10 rollouts, averaged over three seeds and all tasks.
+Results are presented in Table~\ref{tab:inference-performance-comparison}.

-The results show that the proposed method consistently enhances the PDT backbone's performance, achieving optimal returns.
-This effect is most prominent in the $J=1$ setting, as larger $J$ (i.e., more segments and tokens in the prompt) naturally improves PDT's performance, even without prompt-tuning, reducing the performance margin for tuning.
-This implies that, for the \texttt{Sparse 2D Point} environment, randomly sampling \textit{large} prompts suffices for finding tokens that enable the PDT to identify the target task.
-We observe no significant differences between $\epsilon$-greedy and UCB-based exploration strategies or between training the bandit's reward models using ``raw'' trajectory segments compared to Transformer-based representations, as described in Section~\ref{sec:arm-features}.

-Compared to the Gaussian perturbation baseline, bandit-based tuning achieves consistently higher returns with substantially lower variance.
-Notably, Gaussian perturbation reduces performance when $J > 1$, likely because it introduces noise across the entire prompt, including segments that are already effective.
-In contrast, our bandit approach is more efficient and robust, since it models each segment as an independent arm.
-This allows it to retain optimal segments while continuing to explore others, reliably boosting PDT to optimal performance even for $J > 1$.
-The standard DT baseline further highlights the importance of prompts in distinguishing tasks.
-Additional plots are provided in Appendix~\ref{app:plots_2d_rollouts}.

-Results for the higher-dimensional \texttt{MuJoCo Half Cheetah} task are presented in Table~\ref{tab:half-cheetah-results}.
-In this more complex environment, the proposed method provides substantial performance improvements over the baseline pre-trained model.
-As $J$ and $H$ increase, the gains from the bandit approach become even more pronounced.

-Training the bandit's reward models with ``raw'' trajectory segments ($\epsilon$-greedy CMAB) instead of Transformer representations ($\epsilon$-greedy CMAB\textsuperscript{$\Psi$}) leads to degraded performance, emphasizing the importance of trajectory encoding for addressing scaling challenges in complex environments.
-The results in Table~\ref{tab:half-cheetah-results} represent the running mean performance from the last 10 rollouts, averaged over a selected set of training tasks and three seeds.